 - Liability Insurance of $1,000,000/$3,000,000 coverage is required.
 Students will be covered under the college’s liability insurance policy, which will be billed through student fees.

 - CPR Certification (Healthcare Provider) is required.
-A certificate of completion must be presented to the Dean’s Office prior to entry into VTE courses.
+A certificate of completion must be presented to the Department Chair prior to start of VTE externships.

 - All students must participate in the Massachusetts Community College Health Insurance Plan or provide accurate information regarding comparable coverage.

 CORI/SORI Policy for VTE

 Compliance with licensure laws in the state of Massachusetts requires all applicants to furnish satisfactory proof of “good moral character” (M.G.L.
 Chapter 112, Sections 74 and 74A).
 Students will be required to complete a CORI (Criminal Offender Record Information) check.
 It must be understood that a conviction in a court of law may prevent students from being placed in a clinical agency.
 This then will not allow successful completion of the Veterinary Technology program.
 In addition, it will delay and may prohibit eligibility to take the Veterinary Technician National Exam (VTNE).

 Individuals requiring CORI checks must also have Sexual Offender Records Information (SORI) checks completed as well, consistent with current Commonwealth of Massachusetts law MGLC 178-C-178P.
 Record storage and usage will be in compliance with college procedures depending on the result of a CORI or SORI check, as a person’s eligibility in the program may be affected.